designed for the Workers’ Building Society by Frederik Bøttger

-Just beyond Enghave Park and below the site of the Carlsberg Brewery and called Humleby - literally Hops Town - the 235 houses were, in fact, not built for the brewery but were built for the Workers’ Building Society, to provide healthy homes for the workers at the engineering company of Burmeister & Wain.
+Just beyond Enghave Park and below the site of the Carlsberg Brewery and called Humleby - literally Hops Town - the houses were not built for the brewery but for the Workers’ Building Society, to provide healthy homes for the workers at the engineering company of Burmeister & Wain.

 They are of two main storeys but with rooms at attic level.
 The row houses are generally 3 windows wide - strictly described as 3 bays wide - although that does tend to cause some confusion as people then imagine bay windows.